torshin5ergey/automation_qa/README.md

     - `TestFormsPage` **Practice Form** page test case.
 Generates data and verifies that the form can be correctly filled and submitted.
   - `widgets_test.py`:  Test cases for Widgets section.
     - `TestAccordian`: **Accordian** page test cases.
 Verifies that the headers and texts of all three sections in the accordion component are correctly displayed and not empty on the accordion page.
-    - `TestAutoComplete`: **Auto Complete** page test cases. contains tests for verifying the addition and removal of multiple colors in a multi-select autocomplete field, and the addition of a single color in a single-select autocomplete field on the autocomplete page.
+    - `TestAutoComplete`: **Auto Complete** page test cases.
+Contains tests for verifying the addition and removal of multiple colors in a multi-select autocomplete field, and the addition of a single color in a single-select autocomplete field on the autocomplete page.
+    - `TestDatePicker` **Date Picker** page test cases.
+Contains date and datetime select tests.
+    - `TestSlider` **Slider** page test cases.
+Contains drag'n'drop slider action.
 - `conftest.py`: Pytest configuration file and fixture definitions.
 - `requirements.txt`: Project dependencies.